 Diethyl phosphorochloridate

 Diethyl chlorophosphate is an organophosphorus compound with the formula (C2H5O)2P(O)Cl.
 As a reagent in organic synthesis, it is used to convert alcohols to the corresponding diethylphosphate esters.
-It is a colorless liquid with a fruity odor.
-It is a corrosive, and as a cholinesterase inhibitor, highly toxic through dermal absorption.
+It is a colorless liquid with a pleasant fruity (apple-like) odor.
+It is a corrosive, and, as a cholinesterase inhibitor, it is highly toxic through dermal absorption.
 The molecule is tetrahedral.

 The compound is prepared by the chlorination of diethylphosphite with carbon tetrachloride (Atherton–Todd reaction).